tytydraco/yessleep/out/I_must_be_the_Worlds_Unluckiest_Robber_But_its_all_the_Drivers_fault.md

 And I admitted to everything.
 The gas station, the hijacking.
 And how I felt absolutely horrible about causing that kid getting shot.
 And how I'd take full responsibility for the consequences of my actions.
 But everything that happened after I left the store?
 What happened in that car?
 All those people?
 I told them that it wasn't me.
 That I didn't tell the Driver to run over all those people.

 Of course no one believed me.
-Especially not the jury after hearing everyone who suffered that day on the stand.
+Especially not the jury after hearing everyone's testimonies on the stand.

 Now because of that stupid, awful, split-second choice that I would have never made on any other, every other day.
 I'm sentenced to life.
 Which means that there's really no point if anyone actually believes my version of things.
+No reason to use this burner phone that I traded 2 cartons of cigarettes for to post this.
 It's not as if I could get parole or anything.
 So I've mostly given up trying to convince anyone.

 But I thought I'd give it just one last try, not for myself or anything like that.
 But for all those people locked up out there with that Driver.
 Because yesterday I got a letter in the mail from him, and it was mostly blank, except for a few haunting scribbles that read, "Got a new car ;)".